 Board of Directors 9

-Board Clerk \\1
+Board Clerk 1

+10

-Labor Services & Taxe es, Licenses, Capital Division % of Total Costs Supplies etc. Outlay Total Budget FY2024/25 \$ 164,698.00 \$ 1,075,468.00 \$ - \$ - \$ 1,240,166 0.3%
+Labor Costs Services & Supplies Taxes s, Licenses, etc. Capital Outlay Division Total % of Total Budget FY2024/25 \$ 164,698.00 \$ 1,075,468.00 \$ \$ - \$ 1,240,166 0.3%

 The Sacramento Metropolitan Fire District is an independent special district governed by a nine-member Board of Directors.
 Each Board Member is elected by represented divisions from within Metro Fire's jurisdictional boundaries to serve alternating four-year terms of office.
 The Board of Directors establishes policy for the organization and is directly accountable to the public.